Tejas204/Expense-Tracker/README.md

 ### `useState Hook`

 useState is a Hook that lets you add React state to function components.
+This react hook is used for a lot of different purposes in this project.
+Some of them are:
+1. Passing values between components
+2. Selecting payment option in the form of a slider
+3. Setting the values of certain values based on user action.

 ### `useEffect Hook`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+The Effect Hook lets you perform side effects in function components.
+In this project, the useEffect hook is extensively used to set values of variables, whenever they are updated.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.